Fortnite Chapter 7 Season 3 Sprites: Every Sprite, Ability, and Drop Rate

 Sprites are collectible companion creatures in Fortnite Chapter 7 Season 3 that grant passive abilities during a match.
 Players find Sprites from Sprite Chests and other loot sources, secure them through extraction, then summon unlocked Sprites later with Sprite Dust.
 The best overall Sprite is Zero Point for defense, Demon is strongest for aggressive players, and Earth or Burnt Peanut are best for loot-focused runs.

-This guide covers all eleven Sprites in the season: what they do, how to get them, the Base, Gold, and Gummy variants, and every ability, location, summon cost, and drop rate.
+This guide covers all sixteen Sprites in the season, including the five added on June 25, 2026 (Fishy, Aura, Striker, Boss, and Grim): what they do, how to get them, the Base, Gold, Gummy, and Galaxy variants, and every ability, location, summon cost, and drop rate.

 | Sprite | Rarity | Best For | Ability | Summon | Base Drop | Location |